Drew Barrymore: Continued screen work (2010s)

-The Drew Barrymore Show and expansion (2020–present)
+Television focus and The Drew Barrymore Show (2020s)

-Barrymore starred in Jamie Babbit's film The Stand In.
-It was set to premiere at the Tribeca Film Festival in April 2020, but was cancelled due to the COVID-19 pandemic.
+Barrymore starred in Jamie Babbit's film The Stand In (2020).
+It was set to premiere at the Tribeca Film Festival in April 2020, but the festival was cancelled due to the COVID-19 pandemic.
 On September 14, 2020, Barrymore launched a syndicated daytime talk show, The Drew Barrymore Show.
 On December 4, 2020, she appeared as a guest star on Martha Knows Best.
 On March 11, 2021, Barrymore said she was taking an indefinite hiatus from acting.
-She wrote a cookbook with chef Pilar Valdes entitled Rebel Homemaker, which was a New York Times bestseller.
+She wrote a cookbook with chef Pilar Valdes entitled Rebel Homemaker (2021), which was a New York Times bestseller.
 In June 2021, she launched Drew Magazine, a quarterly released lifestyle magazine by publisher Bauer Media USA.
 Barrymore was named one of the 100 most influential people in the world by Time magazine in 2023.

 In September 2023, Barrymore announced she would continue her syndicated TV talk show despite the ongoing WGA strike, writing, "I own this choice", when explaining her reasoning via social media.
 While SAG had stated that as the host of the show she was not under any obligation to strike, her show continued without unionized writing staff.
 Audience members showing support for the Writer's Guild were kicked out of the studio and had any WGA pins confiscated.
 Due to these events, the National Book Foundation removed Barrymore from being the host of the then upcoming 74th National Book Awards.
-Barrymore apologized for her actions later that week in a video on Instagram, claiming that, "I believe there's nothing I can do or say in this moment to make it OK."
+Barrymore apologized for her actions later that week in a video on Instagram, claiming that "I believe there's nothing I can do or say in this moment to make it OK."
 Barrymore deleted the apology video from her account following criticism.
 On the 17th, Barrymore announced on her Instagram account that she would be postponing production of her talk show until the strike ends due to the backlash, writing, "I have listened to everyone, and I am making the decision to pause the show's premiere until the strike is over".
 She also added, "I have no words to express my deepest apologies to anyone I have hurt, and, of course, to our incredible team who works on the show and has made it what it is today".
 A spokesperson for CBS Media Ventures said, "We support Drew's decision to pause the show's return and understand how complex and difficult this process has been for her."

-In May 2024, it was announced that Hollywood Squares would be revived by CBS, with Barrymore as a co-executive producer and center square., and Nate Burleson as host.
+In May 2024, it was announced that Hollywood Squares would be revived by CBS, with Barrymore as a co-executive producer and center square, and Nate Burleson as host.
 The series premiered on January 16, 2025.
 On February 24, 2025, the revival was renewed for a second season.